markNZed/processism-react-three/storyboard.md

 ## 6.2.
 Scene: Aristotle's Four Causes
 ### 6.2.1.
 Objective
 To introduce and explain Aristotle's four causes — formal, material, efficient, and final — highlighting their roles in understanding causation and the historical shift in their application within modern science.
-The scene also aims to reintroduce the importance of final causation in contemporary scientific discourse, particularly in the context of processism.
+The scene also aims to reintroduce the importance of final causation in contemporary scientific discourse, particularly in the context of process philosophy.
 ### 6.2.2.
 Animation
 ### 6.2.3.
 Narration
 Let’s start with an idea from over 2,000 years ago: Aristotle’s four causes.
 He explained that everything has four kinds of causes that work together.